spectrochempy/spectrochempy/docs/devguide/docker.rst

 Building the environment image locally
 =======================================

-To build a |scpy| image you can do it using the ``Docker build`` command in the directory where is located the ``Dockerfile`` :
+To build a `SpectroChemPy` image you can do it using the ``Docker build`` command in the directory where is located the ``Dockerfile`` :

 .. sourcecode:: bash